sevans924/mdb-demo-activity/README.md

 * **Hint:** Your pipeline should include 2 stages: **$match** and **$project**

-2. Once you've converted the MQL query into an aggregation pipeline, add a final stage that **groups** the documents by genres
+2. Once you've converted the MQL query into an aggregation pipeline, add a final stage that **groups** the documents by genres.

 * **Hint:** Visit the [$group docs](https://docs.mongodb.com/manual/reference/operator/aggregation/group/#mongodb-pipeline-pipe.-group) to learn more about syntax
 * **Hint:** The final result should be an array of 20 objects

 ### Remember:

-* Test out your pipeline using the movies collection in the sample_mflix database in the cluster that you set up in MongoDB Atlas
+* Test out your pipeline using the movies collection in the sample_mflix database in the cluster that you set up in MongoDB Atlas.
-* Once you are finished, you can compare your solution at each stage of the activity to [the solution file](./Solved)
+* Once you are finished, you can compare your solution at each stage of the activity to solutions in [the 'Solved' directory](./Solved).

 ### Optional Extension:

-* Change the $group stage to $sort
+1. Change the **$group** stage to the **$sort** stage.

-* Use $sort to sort the movie documents by rating in descending order
+2. Use the **$sort** stage to sort the movie documents by rating in **descending** order.

 ## Resources